Valerio-GROSSI/2D-LiDAR-SLAM-MentorPi-Gazebo/README.md

 - Kalman filtering for sensor fusion between differential odometry and IMU measurements, with 3D point accumulation for map building
 - Kalman filtering for sensor fusion between differential odometry and IMU measurements, used as input to a SLAM algorithm

-The robot used in this project is the Hiwonder MentorPi Mecanum, configured and used as a differential-drive robot.
-The simulation environment is Gazebo.

-The current stage involves testing the system on the robot's actual hardware, using the motor drivers and onboard sensors.

 ## How to Run